-After reading this lesson you would be able to understand:
+After reading this lesson you would be able to

+understand:

-- ▶ The philosophy of the government towards foreign direct Investment in India - ➤ A paradigm shift towards F.D.I policy in 1991 - ➤ The major initiatives of the government towards F.D.I - ▶ Sector wise flow of F.D.I in India - ▶ International comparison
+- 1. The philosophy of the government towards foreign direct Investment in India from 1947 to 1991 - 2.
+A paradigm shift towards F.D.I policy in 1991 - 3.
+The major initiatives of the government towards F.D.I - 4.
+Sector wise flow of F.D.I in India - 5.
+International comparision